dzbeck/multiscanner/docs/using.md

 #Current Analysis Modules

-Whether accessing MultiScanner through its Web UI or its API, Table 1 shows the set of analysis modules currently available in MultiScanner.
+The set of analysis modules currently available in MultiScanner are listed below.

 | AV Scans |   |
 | -------- | - |